 - Sunglasses: Even more essential than the sun hat.
 I’d even recommend bringing a second pair in case the first pair breaks or gets misplaced.

 Packing List for Egypt: Other Items

 - Make up & Toiletries: While essentials like a toothbrush, toothpaste and deodorant are a given, you’ll need to decide how much makeup you wish to bring.
 In the summer months be aware that you might want to save yourself the weight and leave the make up at home, seeing as it’ll melt off your face anyway.
 Pack some dehydration sachets if you’re visiting in the hotter months.
 And sunscreen is essential!
 Here’s a handy travel sized makeup bag which is made to meet TSA requirements.

 - Camera + charger with 2 batteries is essential for your Egypt packing list.
 Egypt is a bucketlist site so be sure to capture your memories.

 - 2-4 memory cards.
-I’d recommend taking 2-4 (8-16gb) cards rather than 1 (32-64mb) memory card.
+I’d recommend taking 2-4 (8-16gb) cards rather than 1 (32-64mb) memory card (I recommend this brand).
 It’s always best to spread your pictures across memory cards than rely on one incase it gets stolen or breaks.

 - All Else: